 - Best Time to Visit: Early morning for a peaceful experience and cooler temperatures.

-- Parking: Ample parking is available on the temple grounds near the stairs and also further up if you prefer not to walk up via the staircase.
+- Parking: Ample parking is available on the temple grounds near the stairs (and further up if you prefer not to walk up via the staircase).

 - Food/Drinks: Nothing on site and limited facilities in this area; it’s advisable to bring water and snacks.

-The majestic วัดดอยสัพพัญญู (Wat Doi Sapphanyu), also known as Wat Nam Bo Tib, is a hidden gem nestled in the lush hills of Mae Wang District, Chiang Mai.
-Perched atop a serene hill, this tranquil temple offers panoramic views of the surrounding verdant landscapes.
-Approximately 30 km from Chiang Mai City, it remains a peaceful and lesser-known temple.
+Wat Doi Sapphanyu, also known as Wat Nam Bo Tib, is tucked away in the lush hills of Mae Wang District.
+Perched atop a serene hill, the temple offers wonderful panoramic views of the landscape.

 Historical and Cultural Aspects: